Logius-standaarden/fsc-core/draft-fsc-core-00.md

 Although multiple ServicePublicationGrants are allowed in a single Contract it is **RECOMMENDED** to limit this to one per Contract.

-#### Service listing

-The Directory **MUST** list a Service when a valid Contract containing a ServicePublicationGrant for the Service exists.

-#### Peer listing

-The Directory **MUST** offer a list of the Peers in the Group.

-The Directory **MUST** only return Peers for which the Directory has a valid Contract with a PeerRegistrationGrant.

-When multiple valid Contracts with a PeerRegistrationGrant for the same Peer exist, the Directory **MUST** use the data of the PeerRegistrationGrant in the Contract with the most recent date specified in the field `Contract.content.created_at`.

 ## Outway

 ### Behavior